The-FireHub-Project-old/TheCore/docs/topics/wiki/Wiki Arr.md

-> [!CAUTION]
-            Returning non-integer values from the comparison function, such as float, will result in an internal cast to int of the callback's return value.
-So values such as 0.99 and 0.1 will both be cast to an integer value of 0, which will compare such values as equal.> [!NOTE] Please note that this function only checks one dimension of an n-dimensional array.
-Of course, you can check deeper dimensions by using, for example, [[Arr#differenceAssocFuncValue($array1[0], $array2[0], 'some_comparison_func')]].

 ### ### Computes the difference of arrays with additional index check by using a callback for value comparison

 _Computes the difference of arrays with additional index check, compares data by a callback function._